son-of-mountain/RobbieLens-portfolio/README.md

 # oc-html-css
-creating a portfolio for a photographer : Robbie Lens , a project from openclassroom
+creating a portfolio for a photographer : Robbie Lens , a project from openclassroom course:
+  Introduction to HTML and CSS